brooksmtownsend/wasmcloud-inventory-demo/industry/hubdashboard/README.md

 ## Endpoints

-- `GET /rundown`: Initiates a request to publish a rundown of corporate data.
+- `GET /rundown`: Initiates a request to publish a request rundown for inventory data.
 - `GET /inventory`: Retrieves the inventory data for all branches.

 ## Data Structures